Oliver Malcolm: Fired-up producer-turned-pop renegade

 “I’m gonna set fire to this whole biz and tap-dance on it like I’m Charlie Chaplin”

 Malcolm can credit the same bloody-mindedness, drive and determination that’s in abundance during our chat for getting him to where he is today.
 Growing up in a small English countryside town, his family moved to LA when he was 16 years old, just two weeks after Oliver finished his GCSEs.
 A hip-hop loving teen with dreams of becoming a producer, the move couldn’t have been more perfect for Malcolm, known then by his music-making moniker of Bigg Kid.
-S

-uddenly surrounded by the industry’s who’s-who, he wasted no time in shopping his name around town; a backpack-wearing kid showing up at Beat Battles (think rap battles for aspiring producers) to hand out USBs of his work.
+Suddenly surrounded by the industry’s who’s-who, he wasted no time in shopping his name around town; a backpack-wearing kid showing up at Beat Battles (think rap battles for aspiring producers) to hand out USBs of his work.

 “I touched down in America and it’s like my mind suddenly flipped,” he remembers.
 “I was like, ‘let’s fucking go’.
 Since the day we touched down, I had the mentality of a hungry fucking dog, and was ready to bite anybody’s neck off for it.
 I wanted there to be no way that nobody would not know my name… I was just hustling.
 I was going everywhere, meeting everyone.
 At that time, I wanted to be the biggest producer in the world.
 I wanted to be like Dr. Dre.”